flowdev/comb/ERROR_HANDLING.md

 a few abbreviations (or the diagrams would go beyond the screen).

 - `Px`: any parser with no special role (`x` being a decimal number), e.g.: `P7`
-- `NWB`: a `NoWayBack` parser wrapping any leaf parser
+- `NWB`: a `SaveSpot` parser wrapping any leaf parser
-- `NWB3`: up to three `NoWayBack` parsers might be involved in a complex scenario
+- `NWB3`: up to three `SaveSpot` parsers might be involved in a complex scenario
 - `WP1`: `witness parser (1)` witnessing any sub-parser; it's the error handling parser
 - `WP2`: `witness parser (2)` witnessing any sub-parser; it just witnesses a secondary error
 - `FS`: a `FirstSuccessful` parser